Evolving Programmatic Skill Networks: Experiments and Analysis

 \subsection{Generalization}

 \paragraph{Continual Learning over Task Streams (Temporal Generalization).} Since the continual skill acquisition efficiency of PSN can be observed in Figure~\ref{fig:minecraft_techtree}, we evaluate PSN's ability to acquire increasingly complex skills from a sequential task stream while avoiding catastrophic forgetting.
-Tasks are presented in a fixed curriculum following the technology tree\footnote{\textit{Mine wood} $\rightarrow$ \textit{Craft table} $\rightarrow$ \textit{Craft wooden pickaxe} $\rightarrow$ \textit{Craft stone pickaxe} $\rightarrow$ \textit{Mine iron} $\rightarrow$ \textit{Smelt iron} $\rightarrow$ \textit{Craft iron pickaxe}.}.
+Tasks are presented in a fixed curriculum following the technology tree (see Appendix~\ref{app:task_sequences} for full sequences).
 Each task is trained until its success rate exceeds a predefined threshold (marked as mastered), or until a maximum number of attempts is reached.
 To measure forgetting, we introduce the \emph{Skill Retention Rate (SRR)}: once a task is mastered, it is periodically re-evaluated after each subsequent task is mastered, and SRR is defined as the cumulative success rate across all such re-evaluations.
 As shown in Figure~\ref{fig:skill_retention}, PSN consistently preserves earlier skills as training progresses, whereas Voyager exhibits severe backward interference, with retention rapidly degrading as new skills are learned.
-These results demonstrate that structured credit assignment and maturity-aware stabilization are critical for robust continual skill acquisition.
+These results demonstrate that structured credit assignment and maturity-aware stabilization are critical for continual skill acquisition.

 \paragraph{Compositional Generalization via Network-Aware Skill Reuse.} We hypothesize that PSN solves unseen compositional tasks by reusing and recombining existing skills rather than synthesizing new ones.
 To test this, we introduce a controlled baseline, PSN (Create New Skills), which bypasses backward chaining and always synthesizes a new skill for each task.
 Figure~\ref{fig:voyager_growth} compares skill repertoire sizes as training progresses.
 Early in training, both variants grow similarly as foundational skills are acquired.
 However, the gap widens over time: PSN's repertoire plateaus while PSN (Create New Skills) continues to accumulate skills.
 This indicates that PSN increasingly grounds new tasks in its existing skill network via backward chaining, achieving compositional generalization through reuse rather than proliferation.
 Notably, PSN's repertoire even decreases in later iterations, suggesting that the refactoring mechanism actively merges redundant helper functions over time.